sqlpage/SQLPage/README.md

   - (`"$(pwd):/var/www"` allows sqlpage to run sql files from your current working directory)
 - Create a file called index.sql with the contents from [this example](./index.sql)
 - Open https://localhost:8080 in your browser
+- Optionally, you can also mount a directory containing sqlpage's configuration file, custom components, and migrations
+  (see [configuration.md](./configuration.md)) to `/etc/sqlpage` in the container.

 ### On Mac OS, with homebrew